lin-silas/pcp-squeezelite/README.md

 # pcp-squeezelite
-squeezelite for picoreplayer compiled by different GAN chargers
+squeezelite for picoreplayer compiled by different GAN chargers, only support pcm & flac files

 Login to piCorePlayer using ssh